riloh/Pngtato/README.md

 There are settings to control the input device, sensitivity, and background color.
 Press \<space\> to hide/unhide the UI.
 ## To-do

-- Add setting to modify the delay of when avatar reverts to idle picture after talking stops.
+- ~~Add setting to modify the delay of when avatar reverts to idle picture after talking stops.~~ DONE
+- Add support for GIF